4 dead following plane crash in rugged Arizona mountains

 - Huskies expected to be hit hard by early departures for NFL draft

+The girls — 14-year-old Victoria and 12-year-old Skylar — attended Cicero Preparatory Academy in Scottsdale.

+“Our sincerest condolences go out to the Falbe family for their tragic loss,” school officials said in a statement.
+“Grief counselors will be available when school returns Monday.”

-The police report says a man told police his 31-year-old daughter, 44-year-old son-in-law and two girls, 12 and 14, didn’t check in after planning to fly to Telluride.
+According to the police report, a man told authorities his 31-year-old daughter, son-in-law and two girls didn’t check in after planning to fly to Telluride.

-Police redacted some details on the report, but it appears the girls were from the man’s first marriage.
+The four were on a yearly trip they always take around the Christmas holidays, according to relatives.

 Police started a search for the family’s cellphone signal, and one was detected near Payson.
 A state police helicopter, the Civil Air Patrol and sheriff’s searchers on the ground worked together to find the plane.